South Carolina General Assembly

 SECTION 1.
 Section 12-8-530(A) of the S.C.
 Code is amended to read:

-(A) A person distributing prizes or winnings to a resident or nonresident of five hundred dollars or more shall withhold seven percent a percentage equal to the maximum individual tax rate of each distribution made to an individual, partnership, trust, or estate and five percent of each distribution made to a corporation or other entity.
+(A) A person distributing prizes or winnings to a resident or nonresident of five hundred dollars or more shall withhold a percentage equal to the maximum individual tax rate of each distribution made to an individual, partnership, trust, or estate and five percent of each distribution made to a corporation or other entity.

 SECTION 2.
 Section 12-8-540(A) of the S.C.
 Code is amended to read:

-(A) A person making rent or royalty payments to a nonresident of twelve hundred dollars in any calendar year or more annually for the use or privilege of using property in this State shall withhold seven percent a percentage equal to the maximum individual tax rate of each payment to a nonresident individual, partnership, trust, or estate and five percent of each payment to a nonresident corporation or any other nonresident entity.
+(A) A person making rent or royalty payments to a nonresident of twelve hundred dollars in any calendar year or more annually for the use or privilege of using property in this State shall withhold a percentage equal to the maximum individual tax rate of each payment to a nonresident individual, partnership, trust, or estate and five percent of each payment to a nonresident corporation or any other nonresident entity.

 SECTION 3.
 Section 12-8-570(A) of the S.C.
 Code is amended to read:

-(A) A trust or estate making a distribution of South Carolina taxable income to a nonresident beneficiary must withhold seven percent a percentage equal to the maximum individual tax rate of the beneficiary's distribution which is attributable to South Carolina taxable income.
+(A) A trust or estate making a distribution of South Carolina taxable income to a nonresident beneficiary must withhold a percentage equal to the maximum individual tax rate of the beneficiary's distribution which is attributable to South Carolina taxable income.
 The amounts withheld must be remitted to the department at the time estimated tax payments are due.

 SECTION 4.
 Section 12-8-580(A) of the S.C.
 Code is amended to read: